 When you search for MeSH terms:

-When you type a word or phrase directly into the regular search box, PubMed will attempt to find the most closely matching MeSH term but will also search for different combinations of your words as keywords.
+When you type a word or phrase directly into the regular search box, PubMed will attempt to find the most closely matching MeSH term.
+It will also search for different combinations of your words as keywords.

 Once you apply a limit or filter, PubMed will automatically apply it to all your later searches until you clear the filters or lose your search history.